 The best female friendships in fiction

-Celebrate the highs and lows of sisterhood in these twelve relatable novels.
+Celebrate the highs and lows of sisterhood in these brilliant and relatable novels.

 The Women